Tojima Wants to Be a Kamen Rider: Characters

-Ichiyo's younger brother and the manager of a family restaurant who also witnessed his grandparents' murder at the hands of the Bat Man.
+Ichiyo's 27-year-old younger brother and the manager of a family restaurant who also witnessed his grandparents' murder at the hands of the Bat Man.
 He and Ichiyo fought multiple times to decide who would be Kamen Rider V3, with Ichiyo ultimately winning and dubbing Mitsuba Riderman, V3's partner.
-Originally resentful, Mitsuba eventually came to admire Riderman's wits and determination.
-Mitsuba dons a replica Riderman helmet and uses a functional Rope Arm of his own creation.
+Originally resentful, Mitsuba later came to admire Riderman's wits and determination.
+Mitsuba dons a replica Riderman helmet and utilizes both aikido and a functional Rope Arm of his own creation, which can also fire nets and smoke.